 CH a multiple of 5 and then add 3. (pattern repeat is 5 + 3)

-In the second CH from the hook, SC, and then SC into each CH all the way across.
+ROW 1: In the second CH from the hook work 1 SC.
+SC into each CH all the way across.
 CH 1 and turn.

-CH 3 and turn.
-DC 5 into the space made by the CH 3.
-Repeat into each CH 3 space.
+ROW 3: CH 3 and turn. *DC 5 into the space made by the CH 3.
+Repeat from * into each CH 3 space.
 End the row with 1 DC into the last SC.